Mariaines is interested in the operation of home-based small business as a way to grow financially at her own pace and circumstances.

 She explains other two plans that are common in this business: stairstep plans and forced-matrix plans.

 - Stairstep plans do not limit the number of people you can have on your team.
 Your first level is made of people you recruit directly, your second level will be made of people that they recruit, and all of them are part of your team; the commission is based on the performance of the whole team.
+Under this schema when a representative exceeds the sales of his upline, he will move up the rank.
+(Spina, 2016)

 - Forced-matrix plans limit the number of people you can recruit per level and the levels can also be capped.
 Stairstep or breakaway plans pay for breakaways, while forced-matrix plans do not.